nuggets-project/nuggets/README.md

 Nuggets (NUG)
 ---
-ALL YOUR NUGGETS ARE BELONG TO US
+I here present you my new innovative coin: Nuggets.

+I plan to make it the most used altcoin ever.
+I know a hacked pre-release version has been spread on a forum.
+Don't use it as it may harm your system.

+The final client will be soon released.
+I will put a link here to compiled clients.

-This project does not belong anymore to fuckers and computer illiterates. **Post your suggestions** in the Nuggets thread.
+Until then, **post your suggestions** in the Nuggets thread.
 I will not answer but I will take them into account.

 I do not have Windows so that would be great if a person builds a binary each time a new version comes.

-The old version will be replaced soon.
-The new version will have 0 premine and a working block reward algorithm.
+Important: 0 premine.

 Donations: 1Nw7oXGui4Y551v3wAbvT3vCzDY2NPuYuB